22Neves/devsite-docs/guides/checkout-pro/add-sdk-and-initialize.en.md

 - [Change button texts](/developers/en/docs/checkout-pro/additional-settings/user-interface/change-button-texts): choose the different texts you can display on the payment button.
 - [Change the appearance of the button](/developers/en/docs/checkout-pro/additional-settings/user-interface/change-button-appearance): customize the appearance of the payment button.
-- [Change color style](/developers/en/docs/checkout-pro/additional-settings/user-interface/color-style): choose one of the available color options for the payment button.
 - [Auxiliary callbacks](/developers/en/docs/checkout-pro/additional-settings/user-interface/auxiliary-callbacks): add callbacks that will be executed at specific moments of the payment flow.
 :::